MaryDonovanMartello/MaryDonovanMartello.github.io/_posts/2020-08-03-DataPreparation.md

 ## Mutual Fund Data

 ### Overview
 This project consisted of collecting, cleaning and preparing data from three different sources: a flat file, a website (collected by scraping the website), and an API.
 The cleaning of the data utilized a pandas DataFrame.
-The final product included joining all three sources on the same key by storing them in a SQLite database.
+The final product included joining all three sources on the same key, storing them in a SQLite database and executing SQL commands to create simple visualizations.

 ### Tools: